yotsubakoiwai/tafe-ictss00120/README.md

 ### 💻 Running the Notebook on a Local Machine

 ### Prerequisites
 * Python 3.12+ (or the version used for development)
 * Jupyter Notebook or JupyterLab
+* Sufficient available disk space, as trained model checkpoints may be large

 ### Setup
 1. Clone the repository: